 The Journal News first published a map listing thousands of pistol permit-holders in Westchester and Rockland counties, just north of New York City, on December 24.
 Both counties provided the information after the newspaper, which is owned by Gannett Co, submitted a request under the Freedom of Information Act.

-Angered, state gun-owner groups have called for an advertising boycott of the newspaper until it takes the map and identities off its website.
+State gun-owner groups have called for an advertising boycott of the newspaper until it takes the map and identities off its website.

-In the original article, the newspaper cited Robert Freeman, executive director of the state's Committee on Open Government, as saying he believed not only should the names and addresses be public, but also other information such as the types or numbers of guns someone owns.
+In the original article, the newspaper cited Robert Freeman, executive director of the state's Committee on Open Government, as saying he believed that not only should the names and addresses be public, but other information such as the types or numbers of guns someone owns.